izzbe/phineas/README.md

 ![Phineas Agent Running](photos/phineas-agent-running.png)

 The agent writes and executes Python code in real time.
-You can watch it reason through the implementation, hit errors, and self-correct — all streamed live.
+You can watch it reason through the implementation, hit errors, and self-correct

 **4. Results**